tkhq/qos/src/qos_json/SPEC.md

   names encoded as UTF-16 code units, as specified by RFC 8785 section 3.2.3.
   This matters for non-ASCII names: for example, the RFC 8785 sample order is carriage return, `1`, U+0080, `ö`, `€`, grinning-face emoji, and U+FB33.
-- JSON number tokens MUST NOT appear in signed, hashed, or verified JSON.
+- JSON number tokens MUST NOT appear in JSON canonical to this spec.
   Implementations MUST terminate canonical serialization if a JSON number token is encountered.